Skip to Content

 Moreover, if offensive players 1, 3, or 4 were to perform a basketball cut towards the rim, then X4 also has the potential capability to hinder or totally prevent those players from either receiving the ball or scoring it around the basket.

-However, since X4 is further away from 4, this gives 2 an opportunity to throw an overhead skip pass to 4, particularly if the hands of X2 are down near their sides or simply too low in general.
+However, since X4 is further away from 4, this gives 2 an opportunity to throw an overhead pass, particularly by skipping it to 4, especially if the hands of X2 are down near their sides or simply too low in general.

 This also means that X4 has to closeout back towards 4, represented by the solid black arrow, ultimately to prevent a potentially wide open three-point shot opportunity.